efarrer/gots/README.md

 # Usage
 It takes only two steps to run Go application in your Tailscale network.
 From the applications code directory run:

-    > gots -config
+    > gots -config <target type>
-    > gots -run
+    > gots -start

 # Argument Details
 ## -config
 Runs the configuration wizard and outputs the .gots file with the Docker/Tailscale parameters.
-## -run
+## -start
-Runs the Go application in Tailscale.
+Runs the application in Tailscale.
 The first time this is used the TS_AUTHKEY env var must be set with a Tailscale auth key.
 ## -stop
-Stops the Go applicaiton.
+Stops the application.
 ## -generate
 Generates Docker config files and a script to run the command in Tailscale.
 Useful if you want to add additional customizations.
+## -update
+Updates the docker images used to run the application.

 # Prerequisits
 * Docker
 * Tailscale
 * bash
 * jq
-* Go compiler
+* Go compiler (for go target type).